 Composer/Librettist Ari Frankel is a Composition graduate of Tel Aviv University's Academy of Music.
 From opera ( Lot's Daughters And Their Father) through new-age (Suzanne Ciani's Grammy-nominated Neverland) to contemporary solo piano ( SHATTERED, hymns for mortal creatures) his film and television soundtracks, commercial and electronic sound design, and orchestral scores have gained kudos in Europe and America, including The Bourges International Electro-acoustic Festival and The International Film & TV Festival of New York.

-Since his move to New York City in 1987, he has explored themes from The Tibetan Book Of The Dead, T.S.
+Since his move to New York City, he has explored themes from The Tibetan Book Of The Dead, T.S.
 Eliot ( The Waste Land), Anne Sexton and many others.
 Collaborators have included Muna Tseng Dance Projects, the LaMama Theater, The Actors Studio, The Atlantic Theater, John Kelly and William H. Macy.

 The New York Times described one of his many works for dance as a "haunting collage of sounds, original and popular music".
 The Glasgow Herald felt "true passion" in another work and The London Times marveled at "light seeming materials build[ing] an overwhelming effect".
 The Village Voice explained his "emotionally charged original music" as "wonderfully poignant and plangent".